whitneyburton/portfolios/students/1503/vanessa-gomez/20150814-vanessa-gomez-m3.markdown

 ### Playing a Part

-I gave two lighting talks this module, one on 2d to 3D video conversions and on typography on web.
-I paired with some students and helped them a bit on their projects.
+* I gave two lighting talks this module, one on 2d to 3D video conversions and on typography on web.
+* I paired with some students and helped them a bit on their projects.
-Whenever I find useful info about coding/testing I put it on slack for my classmates.
+* When I found useful info about coding/testing, I put it on slack for my classmates.

 ## Review